 31. Stone Age

 This shower’s patterns are anything but stuck in the stone age.
 Contemporary stone-look square tile is laid in an off-center grid accented by a diamond banner with running bond mosaic borders.
-Learn more about grid patterns by downloading this free tile schematic template.
+Learn more about grid patterns by downloading this free tile layout pattern template.

 32. Marble Chevron Mosaic